esmahaber/tech-case-study/README.md

 ## Local Setup

-Before you can run the project, you must clone this repo to your personal computer.
+Before run the project, you can clone this repo to your computer.
 You must install [npm](https://nodejs.org/en/download/) on your PC.
 Go to the project directory you cloned.
 Download all dependencies with ```npm install``` command.